userx14/cougarGimbalFDM/README.md

 ### 3.5 Outer mounting plates
 - use the hex nuts saved from the original gimbal and insert the into the slots of the outer mounting plate
-- the hex nuts can be inserted now, the assembly has to be done inside the metal case and can be a bit tricky
+- the M3 hex nuts in the corners can be inserted now, the assembly has to be done inside the metal case and can be a bit tricky
 - insert the 608 bearing into opposite side and combine the pieces of the outer assembly encasing the inner gimbal assembly
 - do not screw them into the case just yet